 I often find that most men ridicule a good romance.
 Far too many males seem to believe love and dramatic tales of devotion are made for women.
 I’ve seen dopey guys behave like this in person and online when speaking to each other about movies.
 There is hooping and hollering about how cool the hero’s apocalypse car is or how tough the champion boxer looks, but when the topic of romantic beauty arises, they laugh and eschew such things as fodder for girls.
 It is infantile.
 I think of little boys who squeal with pre-pubescent voices “Eww!
 Gross!” at the sight of a kiss.
 How these men are missing out on a world of beauty and happiness!

 African Queen is one of those wonderful stories of love.
 But it is so much more as well.
 Shot partly on location in the Congo, the film begins with two English Methodist missionaries serving the natives in German East Africa.
 The year is 1914.
-When the Great War breaks out, the Sayers, brother Samuel (Robert Morley) and sister Rose (Katherine Hepburn) are now in the uncomfortable position of being enemies of the German state.
-A German squad is sent to destroy their mission and in the process, Rev. Sayer is mortally wounded by a zealous rifle-stroke to the head.
+When the Great War breaks out to wreak havoc on the world, the Sayers, brother Samuel (Robert Morley) and sister Rose (Katherine Hepburn) are now found to be in the uncomfortable position of being enemies of the German state.
+Living in one of the few German colonies has its disadvantages when one is not German.
+A military squad is sent to destroy their mission and in the process, Rev. Sayer is mortally wounded by a zealous rifle-stroke to the head.
 The good fellow dies of fever and discouragement days later.
 Rose Sayer, without her brother to assist, is left to the ruins and an unclear future.

 Enter Charlie Allnut (Humphrey Bogart), a gritty and unpolished Canadian import who plies the river carrying mail and supplies in his tiny death-trap of a boat, loving called the “African Queen.”
 This old boat is a movie icon.
 It appears to be an old ship’s life boat retrofitted with a salvaged boiler and a surprisingly weak-looking tiller.
 Its iron hull and canvas awning are a stark contrast to the missionary’s prim and proper church and parsonage.
 Miss Sayer is quite out of place when Allnut ushers her downriver to safety.
 The two could not be more opposite, but along the way, through adventure and danger, over rapids and through German attacks, despite bugs and leeches and mud, they manage to talk themselves into love.